bharat13soni/jrest/README.md

 JRest has mainly two flavors, full version i.e. authentication and session subsystem built into it and lite version without the session management; lite being a great choice if an application has its own mechanism of authentication and session management.

 # 5 mins guide to lift off!
-1. Download the source code <br>
+1. Download the source code
-2. Stop your web server now, if you are running one! we will start it back in 5 minutes <br>
+2. Stop your web server now, if you are running one! we will start it back in 5 minutes
-3. To compile the source, you must have Maven already installed along with Java <br>
+3. To compile the source, you must have Maven already installed along with Java
 4. To generate the war file from source code, go to the j-rest folder and execute mvn install.
-This should generate the war file which you need to place it under the webapps folder of your webserver. <br>
+This should generate the war file which you need to place it under the webapps folder of your webserver.
 5. Set an environment variable by the name <b>JREST_DEFINITION_PATH</b> to any of your favorite path.
-Depending on your platform you may need to reopen/restart the shell/command prompt. <br>
+Depending on your platform you may need to reopen/restart the shell/command prompt
-6. To work with Oracle and Sql Server you need to have their jdbc drivers installed and accessible on <b>CLASSPATH</b>. <br>
+6. To work with Oracle and Sql Server you need to have their jdbc drivers installed and accessible on <b>CLASSPATH</b>.
-7. Make sure you have/create a table called User on your database, with username and password columns present in them. <br>
+7. Make sure you have/create a table called User on your database, with username and password columns present in them.
-8. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly). <br>
+8. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly)
     {
         "AUTH":{
               "Query":"Select -3022 From User Where username = ? and password = PASSWORD(?);"